Data trove shows U.S. doctors reap millions from Medicare

-NEW YORK In 2012, south Florida ophthalmologist Salomon Melgen received $20.8 million in Medicare payments, the highest amount the government health plan for the elderly and disabled paid an individual provider that year, according to a Reuters analysis of federal data released on Wednesday.
+NEW YORK, April 9 In 2012, an enterprising ophthalmologist in south Florida received $20.8 million in Medicare payments, the highest amount the government health plan for the elderly paid an individual provider that year, according to a preliminary analysis of federal data.

-A California laboratory received $190 million, the most Medicare paid a single entity in 2012.

-Family physician Tatiana Pavlova Greenfield, who practices in Maryland, may have received an average of more than $86,000 per patient that year, according to the Reuters review, and $3.3 million in total.
-That compares to an average of $2,200 per Medicare patient in 2012.
-Asked for comment, an employee at the office where Greenfield worked said she "had left the country."
+A family-practice doctor in Maryland may have received an average of more than $86,000 per patient that year, according to a Reuters review of the data.
+And a California laboratory apparently received $190 million, the most Medicare paid a single entity in 2012.

-After decades of litigation and over the strenuous objections of the American Medical Association, the leading U.S. doctors group, the federal Centers for Medicare and Medicaid Services (CMS) made public for the first time how much Medicare pays individual doctors and other providers.
+After decades of litigation and over the strenuous objections of the American Medical Association, the leading U.S. doctors group, the federal Centers for Medicare and Medicaid Services (CMS) on Wednesday made public for the first time how much Medicare pays individual doctors.

 "While the data are not perfect, this is a major milestone in healthcare transparency," said cancer surgeon Marty Makary of Johns Hopkins School of Medicine, whose 2012 book, "Unaccountable," argues for making public more information on doctors and hospitals.